thomasgit13/thomasgit13/README.md

 - 🌱 I’m currently learning java,Deep Learning using PyTorch
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me ...thomasreji.kutty@gmail.com
-- 💻 I help Commercial and Retail banking teams in decision making.
-- 💪 Built many machine learning models which is in production(using by bank campaign teams)